5 Tips to Staying Healthy in the Winter

 5) Don’t Beat yourself Up

 If you do get sick, it’s not because you did anything wrong or because you are weak.
 There are some pretty virulent bugs going around this year and they are taking down even some of the healthiest people.
 I often hear people giving themselves a hard time when they get sick.
-“I must be out of balance to have caught this bug” or “I’m just not a healthy person” are things I have heard from folks this year.
+“I must be out of balance to have caught this bug” or “I’m just not a healthy person” are things I have heard from folks this year and in years past.
 No one’s immune system can beat back every cold and getting sick is no fault of your own.
 Instead of giving yourself a hard time, I invite you into an opportunity to take care of yourself.
 Don’t be a hero–get into bed as quickly as you can and be gentle with yourself.
 Colds and Flus are most contagious at the beginning of symptoms, so stay home!
 Give yourself plenty of time to sleep, rest, drink fluids, and reach out for support.
 The faster you can rest and take it easy, the faster your body can begin to heal.

 A note on Cleansing: Are you thinking of cleansing this January or possibly renewing efforts to shed a few pounds?
 Please be careful!
 While the winter can be a great time to commit to a new exercise routine and move away from unhealthy eating, it’s not a good time to go on a juice fast, master cleanse, or another radical cleanse that the gym and diet industry is promoting.
 Cleanses can be a great way to support healing and balance although it’s important that they are timed well with the seasons and support your overall health and wellness.
 A juice fast or master cleanse during the winter can be a fast track to a weakened immune system.
 If you are thinking about committing to a cleanse this New Year, please be careful and make sure it’s a gentle cleanse.